DecipherOne/containmentUnit/README.md

     Before you do that though, you will need to configure the batch files, and the server configuration.

     Server configuration is done here using the production.ini file.
-The one in the zip is included for reference.
+The one in the config directory is included for reference.
     In order for the service to be properly registered, you will want to generate a new one.
-    You can generate a new ini file by browsing to directory you want your server to execute from and issuing the command :
+    You can generate a new ini file by browsing to directory, in an elevated cmd shell, you want your server to execute from and issuing the command :

         paster make-config "containmentUnit" production.ini